+We have expended and continue to expend substantial funds in connection with our product development activities and clinical trials and regulatory approvals.
 In addition, we expect to incur significant expenses and increasing operating losses for at least the next several years as we continue our clinical development of, seek regulatory approval for, and commercialize, cytisinicline and add personnel necessary to operate as a commercial-stage public company.
-We expect that our operating losses will fluctuate significantly from quarter to quarter and year to year due to timing of clinical development programs and efforts to achieve regulatory approval.
+We expect that our operating losses will fluctuate significantly from quarter to quarter and year to year due to timing of clinical development programs, efforts to achieve regulatory approval and preparation for commercialization.

-Our current resources are insufficient to fund our planned operations for the next twelve months.
+Funds generated from our operations will be insufficient to enable us to bring our product currently under development to commercialization.
 We will continue to require substantial additional capital to continue our clinical development activities and expand our regulatory, manufacturing and commercialization activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, debt, partnering arrangements, non-dilutive fundraising or other financing transactions in order to finance the remaining development and commercialization of our product candidate.
-The current financing environment in the United States, particularly for biotechnology companies like us, is exceptionally challenging and we can provide no assurances as to when such environment will improve.
-Our business may be impacted by macroeconomic conditions, including inflation, rising interest rates and volatile market conditions as well as political events, war, terrorism, business interruptions and other geopolitical events and uncertainties beyond our control.
-Further, the uncertainty with respect to our operations and the market generally due to increasing interest rates and inflation may also make it challenging to raise additional capital on favorable terms, if at all.
-Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-A severe or prolonged economic downturn could result in a variety of risks to our business, including in our ability to raise additional capital when needed on acceptable terms, if at all.
+The current financing environment in the United States, particularly for biotechnology companies like us, is challenging and we can provide no assurances as to when this will improve.
+Our business may be impacted by macroeconomic conditions, including inflation, interest rates and market conditions as well as political events, war, terrorism, business interruptions and other geopolitical events and uncertainties beyond our control.
+These factors may make it challenging to raise additional capital on favorable terms, if at all.
+A severe or prolonged economic downturn could result in a variety of risks to our business, including in our ability to raise additional capital on favorable terms, if at all.
 A weak or declining economy also could strain our suppliers, possibly resulting in supply disruption.
 In addition, current macroeconomic conditions have caused turmoil in the banking sector.
-For example, on March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, which also appointed the Federal Deposit Insurance Corporation, which we refer to as the FDIC, as receiver.
-Under the terms of our Debt Agreement, we are required to keep substantially all of our cash and investments with SVB.
-On March 12, 2023, the FDIC announced that all depositors of the bank would have access to all funds starting on March 13, 2023, As of March 13, 2023, we were afforded full access to our cash and cash equivalents with SVB.
-Further, on March 26, 2023, it was announced that First-Citizens Bank & Trust Company, or First Citizens, would assume all of SVB's deposits and loans as of March 27, 2023.
 Further, the maturity date of our Convertible Term Loan could accelerate in certain circumstances related to the timing of our submission and the FDA's acceptance of a New Drug Application, or NDA.
 For these reasons, among others, we cannot be certain that additional financing will be available when and as needed or, if available, that it will be available on acceptable terms.
 If financing is available, it may be on terms that adversely affect the interests of our existing stockholders.
-If adequate financing is not available, we may need to continue to reduce or eliminate our expenditures for research and development of cytisinicline, and may be required to suspend development of cytisinicline.
-Our actual capital requirements will depend on numerous factors, including:
+If adequate fin

-- the progress and results of our research and development programs; - the repayment or conversion of our outstanding debt;
+- the progress and results of our research and development programs; - the repayment or conversion of our outstanding debt; - our commercialization activities and arrangements; - the time and cost involved in obtaining regulatory approvals for our product candidate; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights with respect to our intellectual property; - the effect of competing technological and market developments; - the effect of changes and developments in our existing collaborative, licensing and other relationships; - the effect of interest rate adjustments, which may impact the cost of our borrowing under our loan facility, which includes an adjustable-rate component; and

-- our commercialization activities and arrangements; - the time and cost involved in obtaining regulatory approvals for our product candidate; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights with respect to our intellectual property; - the effect of competing technological and market developments; - the effect of changes and developments in our existing collaborative, licensing and other relationships; - · the effect of interest rate increases, which may increase the cost of our borrowing under our loan facility, which includes an adjustable-rate component; and - the terms of any new collaborative, licensing, commercialization and other arrangements that we may establish.
+• the terms of any new collaborative, licensing, commercialization and other arrangements that we may establish.